 Prof. Altug received 2012 Optical Society of America Adolph Lomb Medal.

-Alp Artar received College of Engineering Dean's Award in BU Science and Engineering Day with his research on plasmonics meta-ataoms.
+Alp Artar received College of Engineering Dean's award in 2012 BU Science and Engineering Day with his research on plasmonics meta-atoms.
 Congratulations Alp!

-Arif Engin Cetin received Center for nanoscience & Nanobiotechnology Award College of Engineering Dean's award in BU Science and Engineering Day with his research on metamerials.
+Arif Engin Cetin received Center for Nanoscience & Nanobiotechnology Award College of Engineering Dean's award in 2012 BU Science and Engineering Day with his research on metamerials.
 Congratulations Arif!

 Our work on "Fano-Resonant Asymmetric Matematerials" is published in NATURE MATERALS and also highlighted in News & Views Section with a news story, December 2011.